-The Efficacité programme begins with a technological audit of our customers.
+The service reflects our dedication to providing solutions that make optimising existing processes compatible with reducing The Efficacité programme begins with a technological audit of our customers.
 With this audit, we draw up a production profile and gather information so that, in the subsequent phase, we can identify potential improvements to existing technology or procedures and create shared value.
 This value is reflected in improved technological productivity for the customer, with a corresponding reduction in costs.